Unbreathable/Unbreathable/README.md

 **Languages I know**:
 - German (came built in on first boot)
 - English (was aquired because of extensive youtube watching)
-- Japanese (currently learning because I'm watching way too much anime)
+- Japanese (still learning, but somewhat capable thanks to VRChat and anime)
 - Golang (because it's the best for fast networked systems)
 - Java- and TypeScript (you just have to learn it for web dev, even if you don't like it, like me)
 - Dart (Flutter is just the best way to make a cross-platform app)